awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug where in rare cases, database writes may stall following an error returned by one of the six copies of an Aurora log record\.

-1. Fixed a bug related to logical replication where an individual transaction larger than 1 Gb in size may result in an engine crash\.
+1. Fixed a bug related to logical replication where an individual transaction larger than 1 GB in size may result in an engine crash\.

 1. Fixed a memory leak on read nodes when cluster cache management is enabled\.